Image Resizer

 Resize Image Online

 Resize any image to exact pixel dimensions in your browser.
-Enter your target width and height, choose a resize mode, and download the result instantly.
 Supports JPEG, PNG, WebP, AVIF and HEIC.
+Nothing leaves your device.

 W